I finally know who I am. I’m not flawed. I’m not a failure. I’m not a freak. I am autistic. And I am fabulous because of it.

 Are you autistic, or do you have an autistic family member?
 Join the Autistica Network to get involved in research and use your autistic strengths to help others!

-When we reached out for quotes, we asked people to choose how we would like to refer to them.
+When we asked members of the Autistica Network for quotes, we let people to choose how we would like to refer to them.
 There may be examples of both person-first and identity-first language to reflect people's individual preferences.

 References